 Driveways, Landscaping & Fences

 All driveways are to be finished with an appropriate hard surface of concrete, asphalt or paving stone.
-Please note: no asphalt is allowed in Bower West Phase III.
+Please note: no asphalt is allowed in Bower West Phase III or Sarah's Cove.

 All swales or u-channels need to be staked by an engineer to ensure the proper grades are maintained.
 In the Great Plains Leaseholds subdivisions, call 306-525-9516 to arrange for their engineer to stake the swale.

 Driveways cannot be constructed to the property line - there must be at least two feet of separation to allow for proper drainage to occur between properties.

-For the McKenzie Pointe, McKenzie Landing and McKenzie Lane Subdivisions, the driveway shall not exceed 24 feet with an allowable four-foot flare on each side.
+For the Great Plains Leaseholds subdivisions, as well as the McKenzie subdivision, the driveway shall not exceed 24 feet at the property line, with an allowable 4-foot flare on each side.

-For the Garden of Eden Subdivision, the driveway entrance shall not exceed 30 feet with an allowable four-foot flare on each side.
+For the Garden of Eden Subdivision, the driveway entrance shall not exceed 30 feet with an allowable 4-foot flare on each side.

 - Have driveway plan approved by the developer.

-- Submit Driveway Permit Application along with developer approved plot plan to the Town Office.
+- Submit Driveway Permit Application form, along with developer approved plot plan, to the Town Office or email to .

 - The Town will inspect the property and locate the cleanout and curb stop as soon as the permit and plot plan are submitted.
 The curb stop will be tested by town staff to ensure it's working properly.
 The cleanouts and curb stops must be located prior to any driveway work commencing.

 - Have driveway swale staked by an appropriate engineer.

-- Call for site inspection prior to installing rebar (once framing is complete).
-This is vital to allow town staff to inspect that the curb stop is set to elevation and the swale is appropriate for the natural drainage system.
+- Call for site inspection once framing is complete and prior to installing rebar.
+This is vital to allow town staff to inspect the curb stop and the swale/u-channel are set to the proper elevation.

 - Town staff will inform property owner or driveway contractor if there are any adjustments required, such as if the curb stop is bent or if it has been placed at an improper elevation (the curb stop must be 3" from finished grade elevation).